Blogs

 wave

-Beyond the impressive statistics (over 700 points in the National League!), Ambühl's legacy extends to his leadership.
-He's been the captain of HC Davos since the 2014-15 season, leading his team to five league titles.
-His career also includes a championship with the ZSC Lions and two silver medals with the Swiss national team.
-His dedication to HC Davos is evident, having played almost exclusively for them, except for a brief stint in the AHL and three seasons with ZSC Lions.
+It's not just the impressive stats (over 700 points in the National League!), it's the leadership.
+He captained HC Davos since 2014-15, leading them to five league titles.
+Add to that a championship with the ZSC Lions and two silver medals with the Swiss national team.
+It's safe to say the man knows how to win.
+And, besides his short time in the AHL and three seasons with the ZSC Lions, he dedicated nearly his entire career to HC Davos.
+Talk about loyalty!

-Andres Ambühl's retirement marks the end of an era in Swiss hockey.
-His dedication, skill, and leadership will be remembered for years to come.
-While we’ll miss seeing him on the ice, his impact on the sport and the HC Davos organization will continue to resonate.
-His story is one of perseverance, passion, and the love of the game; a truly inspiring legacy for aspiring hockey players everywhere.
+Andres Ambühl's retirement is a big deal for Swiss hockey.
+It truly marks the end of an era.
+His dedication, skill, and leadership are legendary, and they’ll be remembered for a long time.
+It’s going to be strange not seeing him on the ice, but his impact on the sport and HC Davos will be felt for years to come.
+His story is a testament to perseverance, passion, and the pure love of the game – a truly inspiring legacy for any aspiring hockey player.

 FAQ